 Once the engineering, technical and legal aspects

 have been established in the report and are

 confirmed to be correct the report finally is checked

 punctuation issues before the report is submitted.
 The report is sent back to the engineer for final approval.

 This process often takes between one and two

 completed the report is finally submitted to the client

-for their perusal and legal action.
+for their perusal and potential legal action if required.